Here I try to keep track, of what I've done at work in the years since my Informatik study at the ETH Zurich (1982-1988).

 1988-1990 |

 For a company, which doesn't exist anymore, I wrote the frontend for a compiler, which had to translate from a somewhat strange programming language they had defined.
-This was my second experience in C. |
+This was my second experience with the C programming language.
+Before I had used it during my ETH time while doing an internship at Siemens. |

 1986-1990 |